 Furthermore, CBD should be taken with supervision from a medical professional.
 It is also crucial to determine the proper milligram dosage for the patient and their particular condition, depending on severity, frequency, and other factors.
 Only CBD tinctures or capsules from a reputable company with specified doses should be taken.

-As neither eczema nor psoriasis has any known cure, traditional medications for these conditions can only treat the symptoms and decrease the frequency of flare-ups.
+As neither eczema nor psoriasis have any known cure, traditional medications for these conditions can only treat the symptoms and decrease frequency of flare-ups.
 These traditional medications include steroids and steroidal creams, anti-inflammatory drugs, and immunosuppressant treatments.
 All of these exhibit various side effects.

 However, CBD for Eczema can treat both the symptoms, with its powerful anti-inflammatory and anti-itching properties, as well as the underlying causes.
 It does so by having a high reactivity with the cutaneous ECS.
 Furthermore, as it is not psychoactive, it does not have a negative effect on a patient’s life and will not disrupt their regular function.
 If taken properly, CBD has the potential to vastly improve the lives of patients suffering from eczema and psoriasis.